Bolotnaya Square case

-The Bolotnaya Square case is a criminal case by the Investigative Committee of the Russian Federation on account of alleged mass riots (article 212 of the Russian Criminal code) and alleged violence against the police (article 318 of the Russian Criminal code) during the "March of the Millions" on May 6, 2012 on the Bolotnaya Square in Moscow.
+The Bolotnaya Square case is a criminal case by the Investigative Committee of the Russian Federation on account of alleged mass riots (article 212 of the Russian Criminal code) and alleged violence against the police (article 318 of the Russian Criminal code) during the "March of the Millions" on May 6, 2012 at the Bolotnaya Square in Moscow.
 The demonstration was one of the biggest protests in Russia since the 1990s.
 By the number of accused, 37 persons, it is currently the largest criminal case against participants of public demonstrations in modern Russia.

 The Bolotnaya Square case is largely recognized as politically motivated both internationally and in Russia.
-The Russian Human Rights Ombudsman Vladimir Lukin repeatedly stated that "there were no riots in Bolotnaya Square".
+The Russian Human Rights Ombudsman Vladimir Lukin has repeatedly stated that "there were no riots in Bolotnaya Square".
 The Memorial Human Rights Centre recognized the case as politically motivated.
 The European Court of Human Rights issued numerous verdicts wherein it ruled that in the Bolotnaya Square case Russia violated European Convention on Human Rights.
 The European Parliament issued resolutions 2013/2667(RSP) of June 13, 2013 and resolution 2014/2628(RSP) of March 13, 2014 on the political nature of the Bolotnaya Square case.
 Amnesty International recognised the defendants in the case as prisoners of conscience.

 Overall, 37 people were officially accused, most of them were men and five were women.
 The majority of them were kept under arrest, several under house arrest, and one escaped abroad.

-Fearing persecution, several other people, who had not yet been officially accused, left Russia and have been granted asylum in Estonia, Finland, Germany, Lithuania, Portugal, Spain and Sweden.
+Fearing persecution, several other people, who had not yet been officially accused, left Russia and have been granted asylum in Estonia, Finland, Germany, Lithuania, Portugal, Spain and Sweden, while Aleksandr Dolmatov committed suicide in the Netherlands detention centre after his political asylum application was turned down.

 The case also included a crackdown against the Russian opposition leaders.
-Houses of Alexey Navalny, Sergey Udaltsov, Kseniya Sobchak, Boris Nemtsov, Ilya Yashin and Pyotr Verzilov were searched.
-Garry Kasparov and Sergei Guriev left Russia in 2013.
+Houses of Alexei Navalny, Sergey Udaltsov, Kseniya Sobchak, Boris Nemtsov, Ilya Yashin and Pyotr Verzilov were searched.
+Garry Kasparov and Sergey Guriyev left Russia in 2013.